chastell/chastell.net/source/1/125/2016-10-18-112-pink-fox-terriers.md

 title: 112 Pink Fox Terriers
 ---

-…on a splash of beiges and blues.
+…on a splash of blues and beiges.
 Also 133 white ones.